A method for determining Cartan geometries from the local behavior of automorphisms: Appendix: the holonomy group of the sprawl

 \section{Appendix: the holonomy group of the sprawl}

-In anticipation of a growing interest in techniques revolving around the holonomy group of a Cartan geometry, we have decided to include the following supplementary result.
-Throughout the proof, we will unabashedly use the ideas from \cite{HolonomyPaper} on developments of points and their relations to automorphisms.
+Anticipating a growing interest in techniques utilizing the holonomy groups of Cartan geometries, we have decided to include the following supplementary result.
+Throughout the proof, we will unabashedly use ideas and terms from \cite{HolonomyPaper}, particularly for developments of points and their relations to automorphisms.